monstermuffin/mergerfs-cache-mover/README.md

 ```

 2. Add line to run script.
 The following example will run the script daily, at 3AM.
 You can adjust this by using a site such as [crontab.guru.](https://crontab.guru/)
 Change `/path/to/cache-mover.py` to where you downloaded the script, obviously.

 ```cron
 0 3 * * * /usr/bin/python3 /path/to/cache-mover.py
 ```

+## Auto-Update Feature

+I have now included an auto-update feature.
+At runtime, the script checks for updates from the GitHub repository and automatically updates itself if a new version is available.

+Note: The auto-update feature is only available in versions after commit b140b0c10cdc48506c96e2e23a1b8a2bef82109d.
+Any version before this commit will not have this feature.

+## Changelog

+### v0.83

+- Added auto-update feature
+  - The script now checks for updates from the GitHub repository
+  - Automatically updates itself if a new version is available
+- Improved logging
+  - Added more detailed logging for the update process
+- Code refactoring and optimization
+  - Much tidier now my Python is slightly less shit, hopefully didn't break anything

+### v0.7

+- Initial release of the mergerfs-cache-mover script
+- Basic functionality for moving files from cache to backing storage
+- Configurable settings via config.yml
+- Logging with rotation
+- Support for both Systemd timer and Crontab scheduling

 ## Fin.